The simplest static servers map URL paths directly to file names: since HTML

 }

-The interesting part is the expression $uri.html in the list of files to try.
+The significant part of this excerpot is the expression $uri.html in the list of files to try.

 A path like /2024-05-05-first will map on to the file name /var/www/mismiy/2024-05-05-first.html.